Mother, I want to be a fisherman

 The tales of adventure, life and love of three Catalan fishermen are shared in this unique dance and live music show.
 The extraordinary talent of the acclaimed havanera group Port Bo performs a collection of their live music while the original choreographies unite music and stories through dance, created and performed by three international dancers.
 The harmony of music and movement guarantee a magical night of imagination and nostalgia.
 A show with a Mediterranean character for the whole family, created especially for Girona en Moviment.

-Stay after the show to drink Catalan cremat (burnt rum) to celebrate the beginning of this year's festival!
+After show drink Catalan cremat (burnt rum) to celebrate the beginning of this edition!

 Production: Girona en Moviment.

 Music: Port Bo: Josep Nadal (tenor), Irineo Ferrer "Mineu" (baritone) and Carles Casanovas (bass, guitar and musical direction).

 Duration: 50 minutes.

 World premiere: 04/7/2019.
 Centre Cultural La Mercè, Girona, Catalonia.

 Port Bo was created in 1966 in Calella de Palafrugell on the occasion of the presentation of the book: "Calella de Palafrugell and Havaneres".
 During the different stages of the group 23 discs with more than 220 different subjects have been recorded.
 The repertoire, inherited largely by the old singers of Calella, is made up of classical and new havaneres, waltz sailors, ballads, boleros, sardanas, Catalan songs, etc. At present, the group is formed by Josep Nadal (tenor), Irineo Ferrer “Mineu” (baritone) and Carles Casanovas (bass, guitar and musical direction).